Realm Data and Partitioning Strategy Behind the WildAid O-FISH Mobile Apps

 - Else, if

-pictureURLis set and the device is connected to the internet, then fetch the image from S3 and use the returned image.
+pictureURLis set and the device is connected to the internet, then fetch the image from cloud object storage and use the returned image.

 - Else, use the